 In February 1987 the committee submitted the basic parameters of GSM.
 Not after, in September, the Memorandum of Understanding (MoU) was signed in Copenhagen by 15 members of 13 countries that were dedicated to deploy GSM in their respective countries.
 This agreement was the foundation for allowing international operation of mobile stations using the standard interfaces agreed upon earlier that year.
 CEPT itself was around since 1959 and its members founded the European Communication Standards Institute (ETSI) in 1988.
 In the same year the committee submitted the first detailed specification for the new communications standard.
 The acronym was reinterpreted in 1991 after the committee became a part of the ETSI in 1989 to Global System for Mobile Communications.
 The very same year the specifications for Digital Cellular System 1800 (DCS1800) were submitted.
 These were essentially the same specifications translated to the 1800 MHz band and the basis for the USA's 1900 MHz band.
-Under the umbrella of the ETSI, many Sub Technical Committees (STCs) began to work on different aspects of mobile communications.
+Under the umbrella of the ETSI, many Sub Technical Committees (STCs) began to work on different aspects of mobile communication, like network aspects (SMG 03) or security aspects (SMG 10).
+SMG 05 dealt with future networks and especially with UMTS specifications which eventually became an independent body inside the ETSI.

 Figure 2.1.: Growth of mobile GSM subscriptions.
-Compiled from [10, 15, 14]
+Compiled from [10, 14, 13]